jackadam1981/ChromeEc/docs/core_runtime.md

 -   a task sends a message to another task (simply use some common memory structures [see explanation](#single-address-space) and want it to process it now.
--   an hardware IRQ occurred and we need to do some long processing to respond to it (e.g. an I2C transaction).
+-   a hardware IRQ occurred, and we need to do some long processing to respond to it (e.g. an I2C transaction).
 The associated interrupt handler cannot do it (for latency reason), so it will raise an event to ask a task to do it.